DanielGoncalves666/Zheng-2011-Model/readme.md

                              pedestrians are more willing to pass closer to a fire if that means they can exit the environment.
                              Defaults to 0.5.
-      --fire-gamma=FIRE_GAMMA   A constant used in the calculation of the fire floor field.
+      --fire-gamma=FIRE-GAMMA   A constant used in the calculation of the fire floor field.
 If the distance from a cell to a cell with fire is greater than FIRE_GAMMA, the fire floor field (FF) value of that cell will be 0.